chrisnatali/dotfiles/README.md

 TODO:  Merge files into `bin` dir since group dotfiles may also go into here

-## Printer config

-Install cups and then the driver specific to your printer.

-### Brother MFC-7360N

-For archlinux, the driver seems to need an arch specific install.
-I could not just use the `rpm` distributed by brother and install it manually via `rpmextract.sh`.
-I needed to find the driver in `AUR` and install it in order to get it to work.

-Note that the install creates custom driver scripts, but it did NOT setup the printer as a networked printer so I modified its cups config and set it to use the `ipp` protocol.
-YMMV.

-### Lexmark c748

-- Download the ppd file from here:  http://www.openprinting.org/printer/Lexmark/Lexmark-C748
-- Copy it to `/usr/local/lexmark/c748/etc/Lexmark-C748-Postscript-Lexmark.ppd` as sudo (ensure root owns the file and parent dirs)
-- Modify the ppd to remove the line referencing the `fax-pnh-filter` (I don't need that and it fails)
-- Add the printer via cups (worked with `socket` protocol) and select the ppd file as the driver from above directory

 ## Systemd Units

 Any unit files in systemd-units can be enabled by copying them to the `/etc/systemd/system` dir and enabling they via `sudo systemctl enable /etc/systemd/system/<unit-file>`